 IT staffing firms depend on their sales team to grow revenue and maintain gross profit margins.
-To support them in this responsibility, they invest in IT staffing sales training to ensure their people have the knowledge and skills to win.
+To support them in this responsibility, they invest in designing, supporting and sustaining their overall sales enablement discipline including sales onboarding, training, content, coaching and reinforcement to ensure their people have the knowledge and skills to win.
 However, most organizations are far less effective at sustaining the impact of sales training then they are with delivering the training.
 For that reason, leaders need to develop a sales training user adoption plan to protect their training investment and ensure they see lasting results.

 In this post I'm going to share with you Sales Training User Adoption Plan, The What & Why.

 What is a Training User Adoption Plan?

 A sales training user adoption plan highlights the specific sales training reinforcement activities, exercises and events that occur during and after the completion of a sales training initiative.
 The purpose of a sales training user adoption plan is to provide leaders and learners with a formal plan for practicing the skills and behaviors taught in training until they become fully adopted and part of how your your organization sells.

 Each event, activity or exercise within your sales training user adoption plan should detail the sales training topic to be covered including the specific skills, behaviors and knowledge.
 Your plan should clearly state what the activity or exercise is for learners and leaders to participate in for skill development.
 Finally, your sales training user adoption plan should also specify the frequency of each exercise, event or activity and dictate the leader responsible for facilitating, and the role the leader will play in the activity, event or exercise.

 Below is a sample sales training user adoption plan for a sales rep who just completed sales objection handling training.